RanitManik/JavaScript-SuperSimpeDev-Docs/Writerside/topics/page_08.md

 with the value '3 days'.
 Display the updated object in the console.

 **Exercise 8d:**
-Create a function 'comparePrice(product1, product2)', which takes 2
+Create a function `comparePrice(product1, product2)`, which takes 2
 products (with 'name' and 'price' properties) and returns the product that is less expensive.
 Create 2 products and try out the function.

 **Exercise 8e:**
-Create a function 'isSameProduct(productl, product2)', which returns true if 2 products have the same values inside ('name' and 'price').
+Create a function `isSameProduct(productl, product2)`, which returns true if 2 products have the same values inside ('name' and 'price').
 If not, return false.
 Create 2 products and try out the function.
 (Hint: objects are references so you can't compare them directly).